rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-01-fun-with-optimization.md

 author: "Rohan"
 categories: journal
 tags: [documentation,sample]
-image: cutting.jpg
+image:
 ---
 ### Solving old problems with new tricks

-In this post we're going to look at a some common optimization algorithms.
-One great way to build intuition for a new algorithm is to pick a problem whose solution we can easily guess and then test if our algorithm find the right solution.
-Additionally, watching an optimization algorithm arrive to its solution makes for a satisfying visualization.
+One great way to build intuition for a new algorithm is to pick a problem whose solution we can easily guess and then test if and how the algorithm find the right solution.
+In this post we will dive into a couple of simple but common numerical optimization algorithms with the help of a simple problem.
+As a side benefit, we get to watch some satisfying visualizations of an optimization algorithm arrive to its solution.

 There is a large pool of problems to choose from for testing a optimization algorithms.
 This is because mathematical optimization is an old field and also because optimization problems are all around us.
 Various natural entities are